Updated Mar 01, 2026

 Google Sheets

 Before connecting your Google Sheets to Adalo, it's crucial to organize your data properly.
-A well-structured sheet ensures your app functions as intended.
+A well-structured sheet ensures your app functions as intended and syncs without errors.

 Organizing Data in Google Sheets